Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/RESUME_command.md

 ---
 title: "RESUME  - Retrieve a blocked transfer"
 linkTitle: "RESUME - Retrieving a blocked request"
 weight: 340
----This topic describes the <span id="About_the_RESUME_Command"></span>RESUME command.
+--- This topic describes the <span id="About_the_RESUME_Command"></span>RESUME command.
 This command retrieves, in server mode, a blocked send request that has a *hold* phasestep, and has a diagnostic codes other than zero.